-Delve into a range of issues to do with the manufacture, use and conservation of glass and glazing systems in Scotland’s historic built environment.
+This course will explore a range of issues associated with the manufacture, use and conservation of plain and decorative glass, and traditional glazing systems, in Scotland’s historic built environment.

 You will get a historic overview of these materials, for their early beginnings in the Roman period and early 17th-century glassmaking industries, to technological advancements and innovation in their manufacture today.

 In attending this short course, you will study the science of glass manufacture, its composition, and its physical properties.
 You will learn how to carry out archival research in order to identify the artist, craftsman or studio responsible for the original work and thereby establishing the cultural significance of the work or site.